 - In the morning, we'll visit the 300-year-old Sinaia Monastery, followed by Peleș Castle, completed in 1883 and once the summer home of the Romanian royal family.
 Nestled in the foothills of the Bucegi mountains, this palace is one of the most striking you'll ever see.
 Its 160-plus rooms include an enormous Weapons Room, Music Room, and frescoed movie theater, where Romania's first film projection is said to have taken place.
 It was opened to the public as a museum after the 1989 revolution.

 - After a relaxed lunch, we'll take a trip to Bran, a commune in Brașov County composed of five villages.
 Here, we'll take a peek inside “Dracula’s Castle”—the Bran Fortress.
 While this ancient fortress earned foreign fame thanks to the Irish novelist Bram Stoker, its history is more fascinating than any vampiric folktale.
 Built in the 14th century, the castle played a key role in protecting against invading armies of the Ottoman empire, and later as a customs post.
 Notable castle players included Mircea the Elder, Vlad the Impaler, and Princess Ileana—who ran a hospital out of the structure during World War II before it was seized by the communist regime in 1948.
-It was only opened to the public in 2009.

 - Our guided tour of the fortress will give you a whirlwind look through these centuries of fascinating and tumultuous history.